mayabenowitz/Maya.Benowitz/README.md

 [Centrality Measures of Graphs utilizing Continous Walks in Hilbert Space](https://digitalcommons.usu.edu/phys_capstoneproject/18/)
 **Maya Benowitz**, Mentor: David Peak
-_In-House Journal, Undergraduate Thesis, 2015_
+_In-House Journal, Bachelor's Thesis, 2015_
+> In my thesis, using inisghts from fundamental physics and statistical physics, I propose and prove a new theorem at the intersection of spectral graph theory and operator theory --- opening the door to studying graphs with the tools of continuous mathematics.
+I use this theorem to generalize several centrality measures.

 [Monitoring the Mitochondrial Membrane Potential with Mitoview 633: A New Molecular Probe](https://www.cell.com/biophysj/fulltext/S0006-3495(14)04512-3)
 **Maya Benowitz**, Qince Li, KahYong Goh, Chih-Chang Wei, Lufang Zhou
 _Biophysical Society's 59th Annual Meeting, 2015_
+> In this poster, Mitoview633 (a new far-red fluorophore) is characterized with respect TMRM in cardiomyocyte and H9C2 cells.
+We obtain the emission and absorption spectrums of Mitoview633, perform co-localization, photobleaching, and FCCP depolarization studies.

 ## Personal Background

 I am a Jewish transwoman with humble beginnings.
 I began my academic career in one of the lowest-ranked high schools in the US.
 I am a first-generation STEM graduate and a soon-to-be first-generation post-graduate.
 To this end, I seek to inspire the next generation of STEM students from underrepresented minorities and socioeconomic backgrounds.
 It is a personal mission of mine to seek brilliantly creative individuals in unexpected places and foster supportive environments for their intellectual growth.
-I envision a future where the richness in diversity and inclusion --- both culturally and intellectually --- ignites the imaginations of the next generation of thought leaders.
+I envision a future where the richness in diversity and inclusion --- both culturally and intellectually --- ignites the imaginations of our next generation of thought leaders.